Morgenthau Plan: Revocation of JCS 1067 and replacement with JCS 1779

+Actions taken under JCS 1067

+In January 1946 the Allied Control Council set the foundation of the future German economy by putting a cap on German steel production; the maximum allowed was set at about 25% of the prewar production level.
+Steel plants thus made redundant were dismantled.
+Also as a consequence of the Potsdam Conference, the occupation forces of all nations were obliged to ensure that German standards of living could not exceed the average level of European neighbors with which it had been at war, France in particular.
+Germany was to be reduced to the standard of life it had known in 1932.
+The first "level of industry" plan, signed in 1946, stated that German heavy industry was to be lowered to 50% of its 1938 levels by the closing of 1,500 manufacturing plants.

-On February 2, 1946, a dispatch from Berlin reported:
+On 2 February 1946, a dispatch from Berlin reported:

-By February 28, 1947, it was estimated that 4,160,000 German former prisoners of war, by General Dwight D. Eisenhower relabeled as Disarmed Enemy Forces in order to negate the Geneva Convention, were used as forced labor by the various Allied countries to work in camps outside Germany: 3,000,000 in Russia, 750,000 in France, 400,000 in Britain, and 10,000 in Belgium.

-Meanwhile, in Germany large parts of the population were starving at a time when, according to a study done by former US President Herbert Hoover, the nutritional condition in countries in Western Europe was nearly pre-war normal.
+By 28 February 1947, it was estimated that 4,160,000 German former prisoners of war, by General Dwight D. Eisenhower relabeled as Disarmed Enemy Forces in order to negate the Geneva Convention, were used as forced labor by the various Allied countries to work in camps outside Germany: 3,000,000 in Russia, 750,000 in France, 400,000 in Britain, and 10,000 in Belgium.
+Meanwhile in Germany, large parts of the population were starving, at a time when according to a study done by former US President Herbert Hoover the nutritional condition in countries in Western Europe was nearly pre-war normal.
 German prisoners engaged in dangerous tasks, such as clearing mine fields.

-In Germany, shortage of food was an acute problem.
-According to Alan S. Milward, in 1946–1947 the average kilocalorie intake per day was only 1,080, an amount insufficient for long-term health.
-Other sources state that the kilocalorie intake in those years varied between as low as 1,000 and 1,500.
-William Clayton reported to Dean Acheson in Washington on May 27, 1947: “Millions of people in the cities are slowly starving.”

-All armaments plants, including some that could have been converted to civilian operation, were dismantled or destroyed.
-A large proportion of operational civilian plants were dismantled and transported to the victorious nations, mainly France and Russia.

-Early US plans for "industrial disarmament" included detaching the Saarland and the Ruhr from Germany in order to remove much of the remaining industrial potential.

-As late as March 1947 there were still active plans to let France annex the Ruhr.

-The Saar Protectorate, another important source of coal and industry for Germany, was likewise to be lost by the Germans.
-It was cut out from Germany and its resources put under French control.
-In 1955, the French, under pressure from West Germany and her newfound allies, held a plebiscite in the Saar Protectorate on the question of reunification or independence.
-Reunification won overwhelmingly, and on January 1, 1957, it rejoined West Germany as the state of Saarland.
+A draft report from The President's Economic Mission to Germany and Austria stated: